 Computer Technologies (ICT)

 Rosanna Golf Links Primary School demonstrates an ongoing commitment to the use of technological programs and equipment.
-Children are exposed to a wide range of multimedia developments on a daily basis, with access to interactive whiteboards, computers, iPads and laptops.
+Children are exposed to a wide range of multimedia developments on a daily basis, with access to interactive whiteboards, iPads and laptops.

 As part of our Extra-Curricular Activity program, we offer a coding and computer club each week for those students who are passionate about technology.